Choosing an Oven

 Steam ovens are taking the world by storm.
 Not only are steam ovens considered the only option by keen bakers of bread, but they are also a fantastic option for cooking veggies and a host of other foods.
-The theory is that less nutrients are lost with this more gentle (but VERY effective) cooking style, therefore it is a healthier option.
+The theory is that fewer nutrients are lost with this more gentle (but VERY effective) cooking style, therefore it is a healthier option.
 These ovens can steam food without fusing flavours, so you can steam veggies and fish at the same time without either flavour crossing over.
 Steam ovens are not recommended as an alternative to a regular oven, but many have found them a useful addition to their kitchen in conjunction with a regular oven.
 Some brands are now offering a combination steam/convection oven for those who would like the advantages of both.

 Single Vs Double Ovens

 The size of your kitchen will decide on whether this is even an option.
 Wide ovens allow bigger dishes and bigger food items to be cooked, but double ovens (which are basically two ovens stacked one on top of the other or side-by-side) allow different settings to be used simultaneously.
 These are great if you are cooking Christmas dinner every day, have a large family to cater for, or you are an enthusiastic cook.

 Buying a wide oven can be tricky, often the capacity of the oven is smaller than the door.
 Opening the oven or enquiring about the capacity in litres is a must if you are purchasing a wide oven in order to have increased cooking capacity.
 Don’t be caught out.